-Arsenic is a heavy metal that exists in three metallic forms, alpha or yellow, beta or black and gamma or grey.
-It also exists in compounds that may be organic or inorganic.
+Arsenic is a heavy metal which is a natural component of the earth's crust.
+It exists in compounds that may be organic or inorganic.
+It is highly toxic in its inorganic form.
 Poisoning can occur by ingestion, inhalation and dermal absorption.
-Inorganic compounds are much more toxic than organic compounds.
-Elemental arsenic is least toxic.
+Elemental arsenic is the least toxic.
 Trivalent arsenic is well absorbed through the skin and is 60 times more toxic than pentavalent arsenic, which is well absorbed by the gut.
 Arsine gas is highly toxic.

-Arsenic has been used in medicines, as a pigment, a pesticide, and as a weapon of murder.
+Arsenic has been used in many medicines and was widely used to treat syphilis until the mid 20th century.
+It is currently used to treat acute promyelocytic leukaemia and other myeloproliferative disorders.
+It has also been used as a pigment, a pesticide and a poison.
 It shares many toxic features with the other heavy metals like mercury and lead.
 It is used in the production of glass and semiconductors.
-It is found in some water supplies and seafood, and is used in various industries.
+It is found naturally in some water supplies and, in its least toxic form, in fish and seafood.
+It is also used in various industries.

-In Victorian times arsenic was commonly used for murder but nowadays it is used much less as it is more difficult to acquire.
-Health and safety at work have also improved so that, in this country, both acute and chronic arsenic poisoning are rare.
+In Victorian times arsenic was famous as a homicidal or suicidal poison; it is now thankfully much harder to obtain.
+Health and safety at work have also improved so that, in the UK, both acute and chronic arsenic poisoning are rare.

-- Chile (the Antofagasta region), Argentina, Mexico and the USA.
+- Chile (the Antofagasta region), Argentina, Mexico and the USA (13 million people).

 - China, Taiwan, Thailand.

 - Add notes to any clinical page and create a reflective diary

 - Automatically track and log every page you have viewed

 - Print and export a summary to use in your appraisal